magento/devdocs/src/guides/v2.3/advanced-reporting/data-collection.md

     - Reports
 ---

-A Magento instance collects data that the Adobe Commerce Reporting) service uses to build the advanced reports.
-All the data are stored in an encrypted archive file which is securely transferred to ACR.
+An Adobe Commerce or Magento instance collects data that the Commerce Reporting service uses to build the advanced reports.
+All the data are stored in an encrypted archive file which is securely transferred to Commerce Reporting.
 Data collection is declared in a configuration file `etc/analytics.xml`.
 It declares:

 -  Which report files must be included into the archive file.
 -  Which provider classes must collect data for each report file.
 -  Which report data configuration must be applied to collected data.

-You do not need to have an ACR account to use Advanced Reporting.
+You do not need to have a Commerce Reporting account to use Advanced Reporting.

 {:.bs-callout-warning}
 This topic serves to provide better understanding of how data collection works.
-Any changes in configuration files will cause issues, because the ACR service does not expect any changes of configuration in the current version.
+Any changes in configuration files will cause issues, because the Commerce Reporting service does not expect any changes of configuration in the current version.

 ## Example